karinayang454/karinayang454/README.md

-- 👋 Hi, I’m Karina Yang, a sophomore at USC majoring in CS and minoring in Dance.
+- 👋 Hi, I’m Karina Yang, a sophomore at USC majoring in Computer Science💻 and minoring in Dance💃.
 - 👀 I’m interested in anything AI!
 Particularly the union of neuroscience + ML, AGI + NLP, and AI ethics.
 - 🌱 I’m currently learning methods for fusing computer vision and deep survival analysis.
-- 📫 How to reach me ...
+- 📫 How to reach me: 📧 karina.yang454@gmail.com

 <!---
 karinayang454/karinayang454 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.